SagaConsultingGroup/DIC/README.md

 # DIC - Dependency Injection Container
 Using this Drupal module, you can use the Symfony Dependency Injection Container in your Drupal 7 modules.
 This will help you writing custom Drupal modules in a more object-oriented, future-proof and maintainable way.

 [Composer](https://getcomposer.org/ "Composer") is required in your project and this module expects a composer.json file in the root of your Drupal installation.
-If you install only this module, you will have to maintain your composer.json file yourself and make sure the classes you create in your custom Drupal modules are autoloaded correctly.
-If you want the [Composer Manager](https://www.drupal.org/project/composer_manager "Composer Manager") module to handle this, you can install the DIC - Composer Manager module.

 ## Installation and Configuration
 - Make sure Composer is installed.